Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 In general, significant variations of the torque efficiencies have been observed depending on multilayer composition, thickness, thermal annealing protocols, interface oxidation and dusting, as well as temperature, which we briefly describe below.

-\paragraph{Thickness dependence} Assuming that the charge-spin conversion in multilayer systems occurs outside the FM volume, one expects the SOTs to be simply inversely proportional to the FM thickness ($\sim 1/t_{F}$), as the effects of the current-induced fields are inversely proportional to the magnetic volume on which they act upon, and strongly dependent on the NM thickness ($t_{N}$) as well as on interfacial properties.
-The influence of $t_{F}$ on the SOT has been systematically investigated in Ta/CoFeB/MgO \cite{Kim2013}, NiFe/Cu/Pt \cite{Fan2013}, Ti/CoFeB/Pt \cite{Fan2014c}, Co/Pt \cite{Skinner2014}, Ta/Pt/Co/MgO and Ta/Pt/Co$_{50}$Fe$_{50}$/MgO \cite{Pai2015}, and Pd/FePd \cite{Lee2014b}, all deposited on thermally oxidized Si. \citet{Kim2013} found that $B_{\rm FL}$ decreases strongly while $B_{\rm DL}$ remains approximately constant in Ta/CoFeB/MgO when increasing $t_{F}$ from 0.8 to 1.4~nm. \citet{Fan2014c} showed that both fields decrease when increasing $t_{F}$ from 0.7 to 6~nm, with $B_{\rm FL}$ dropping significantly faster than $1/t_{F}$.
-The spin torque efficiencies $\xi^{j}_{\rm DL,FL}$, have been found to decrease in annealed Ta/Pt/Co$_{50}$Fe$_{50}$/MgO layers between 0.6 and 1~nm, but to increase in as-grown Ta/Pt/Co/MgO \cite{Pai2015}, possibly because the Co thickness has to exceed the spin absorption length (i.e., the length over which the spin current is absorbed in the FM) in order to develop the full torque or because of strain relaxation in the Pt/Co layer.
-Interestingly, the sign of the FL torque is opposite in these two systems. \citet{Skinner2014} have found a sign inversion of the FL torque in Co/Pt for a 2~nm thick Co layer, which suggests that two different mechanisms compete to determine the total torque.
-In the case of Pd/FePd \cite{Lee2014b}, the thickness dependence also suggests the existence of a FL torque contribution arising from the bulk of the FM, whereas in Pt/(Co/Tb)$_n$ multilayers \cite{Bang2016}, both DL and FL SOTs increase with the number of repetitions, suggesting a torque contribution that originates from skew scattering due to Tb impurities in the Co sublayers.
+\paragraph{Thickness dependence} Assuming that the charge-spin conversion in multilayer systems occurs outside the ferromagnetic volume, one expects the SOTs to be simply inversely proportional to the ferromagnet thickness ($\sim 1/t_{F}$), as the effects of the current-induced fields are inversely proportional to the magnetic volume on which they act upon, and strongly dependent on the nonmagnetic metal thickness ($t_{N}$) as well as on interfacial properties.
+The influence of $t_{F}$ on the SOT has been systematically investigated in Ta/CoFeB/MgO \cite{Kim2013}, NiFe/Cu/Pt \cite{Fan2013}, Ti/CoFeB/Pt \cite{Fan2014c}, Co/Pt \cite{Skinner2014}, Pt/Co/MgO and Pt/Co$_{50}$Fe$_{50}$/MgO \cite{Pai2015}, and Pd/FePd \cite{Lee2014b}, all deposited on thermally oxidized Si. \citet{Kim2013} found that $B_{\rm FL}$ decreases strongly while $B_{\rm DL}$ remains approximately constant in Ta/CoFeB/MgO when increasing $t_{F}$ from 0.8 to 1.4~nm. \citet{Fan2014c} showed that both fields decrease when increasing $t_{F}$ from 0.7 to 6~nm, with $B_{\rm FL}$ dropping significantly faster than $1/t_{F}$.
+The spin torque efficiencies, $\xi^{j}_{\rm DL,FL}$, have been found to decrease in annealed Pt/Co$_{50}$Fe$_{50}$/MgO layers between 0.6 and 1~nm, but to increase in as-grown Pt/Co/MgO \cite{Pai2015}, possibly because the Co thickness has to exceed the spin absorption length (i.e., the length over which the spin current is absorbed in the ferromagnet) in order to develop the full torque or because of strain relaxation in the Pt/Co layer.
+Interestingly, the sign of the field-like torque is opposite in these two systems. \citet{Skinner2014} have found a sign inversion of the field-like torque in Co/Pt for a 2~nm thick Co layer, which suggests that two mechanisms with different dependence on $t_{F}$ compete to determine the total torque.